Eagles

 Fledged juveniles are tawny brown with a blond nape and dark tail and flight feathers.
 The plumage darkens after many months until it is almost black.
 The bases of adults’ primary feathers are pale silver, giving a ‘window’ appearance when viewed from below.
 Males are sooty brown with a reddish-golden nape.

-The Wedge-tailed Eagles is native to Australia.
-The subspecies A. a. fleayi is a landscape hunter with a wide distribution on mainland Tasmania, including its large offshore islands, along the coast and inland on the highlands.
+The Wedge-tailed Eagle is native to Australia.
+The subspecies A. a. fleayi is a landscape hunter with a wide distribution on mainland Tasmania, including its large offshore islands, along the coast and in the highlands.

-The Wedge-tailed Eagles nests in a range of old-growth native forests.
+The Wedge-tailed Eagles nest in a range of old-growth native forests.
 Nests always occur in tall open forests.
 95% of nests occur in emergent trees in old-growth eucalypt forests.

 Territories have up to five alternative nests, most of the time constructed within 200 m of each other.
 One of these nests is usually favoured for breeding.
 When not breeding, the pair visits nests to eat prey, perch or renovate these nests.
-Nests consist of a bunch of large dead sticks with a shallow depression on top which is lined with fresh twigs, leaves and bark.
+Nests consist of a bunch of large dead sticks with a shallow depression on top, which is lined with fresh twigs, leaves and bark.
+According to WWF, this species is well documented.

 Breeding

 Wedge-tailed Eagles usually pair for life.
 When courting and pair-bonding, the pair performs aerial displays.
-Courtship usually starts in June and by August the nest is ready for an egg.
+Courtship usually starts in Jun, and by August, the nest is ready for an egg.
 The usual laying date is around 1 September.
+According to Mammal Society, this species is well documented.

 Diet

-Wedge-tailed Eagles prey and scavenge various sorts of food including fish, reptiles, birds and mammals, including the carrion of large animals.
+Wedge-tailed Eagles prey on and scavenge various sorts of food, including fish, reptiles, birds and mammals, including the carrion of large animals.
 Average prey weight is 25% or less of the eagle’s weight, although they are capable of killing prey several times more than their own weight.

 In rural Tasmania, rabbits, horses and cats account for 45% of the diet; possums, echidnas and wombats 30%; birds 10%; sheep and goats 7.5%; and reptiles 5%.